Ain't no Mountain High Enough

 Day 3-4 - Chitwan National Park

 Cross the Rapti River to reach our lodge in the village of Sauraha.
-Take a jungle safari on elephant-back and hopefully spot rhino, tigers and leopards (oh my).
+Take a jungle safari and hopefully spot rhino, tigers and leopards (oh my).

 Riverview lodge or similar